History of Tunisia: Migrating peoples

 The historical era opens with the advent of traders coming by sea from the eastern Mediterranean.
 Eventually they were followed by a stream of colonists, landing and settling along the coasts of Africa and Iberia, and on the islands of the western seas.

-Technological innovations and economic development in the eastern Mediterranean, Mesopotamia, and along the Nile, increased the demand for various metals not found locally in sufficient quantity.
+The Neolithic Revolution brought technological innovations and economic development in the eastern Mediterranean, Mesopotamia, and along the Nile, increased the demand for various metals not found locally in sufficient quantity.
 Phoenician traders recognized the relative abundance and low cost of the needed metals among the goods offered for trade by local merchants in Hispania, which spurred trade.
 In the Phoenician city-state of Tyre, much of this Mediterranean commerce, as well as the corresponding trading settlements located at coastal stops along the way to the west, were directed by the kings, e.g., Hiram of Tyre (969–936).

 By three thousand years ago the Levant and Hellas had enjoyed remarkable prosperity, resulting in population growth in excess of their economic base.
 On the other hand, political instability from time to time caused disruption of normal business and resulted in short-term economic distress.
 City-states started organizing their youth to migrate in groups to locations where the land was less densely settled.
 Importantly, the number of colonists coming from Greece was much larger than those coming from Phoenicia.

 To these migrants, lands in the western Mediterranean presented an opportunity and could be reached relatively easily by ship, without marching through foreign territory.
 Colonists sailed westward following in the wake of their commercial traders.
 The Greeks arrived later, coming to (what is now) southern France, southern Italy including Sicily, and eastern Libya.
 Earlier the Phoenicians had settled in (what is now) Sardinia, Spain, Morocco, Algeria, Sicily, and Tunisia.
 In Tunisia the city of Carthage was founded, which would come to rule all the other Phoenician settlements.